Parent-infant contact in the pandemic

 Enabling parent-infant face-to-face contact in the pandemic – view ideas and resources shared by practice leaders across the Research in Practice network.
 Resources include a write up of two virtual forums held in June, shared risk assessment and guidance documents and two podcast interviews.

 These resources are outputs from a project coordinated by the Centre for Child and Family Justice Research at Lancaster University.
 We are working with the project team to swiftly build knowledge to enable face-to-face interaction between parents and infants in the coronavirus (COVID-19) pandemic.
+View the project site.

 To inform this work, we spoke to practice leaders from across the Research in Practice Partner network in two virtual forums in June.
 The information they shared on 'enabling parent-infant contact in the pandemic' is written up in this briefing.
-Two podcast recordings (to follow) share learning from follow up conversations with practice leaders in Essex and Leeds.
+Two podcast recordings share learning from follow up conversations with practice leaders in Essex and Leeds.
 Three further documents are risk assessment and guidance materials shared by colleagues in Bradford, Leeds and Rochdale.

 We hope that these materials, and future outputs from this project, will enable other authorities to move swiftly to enable infant parent interaction that is so vital to relationship-based support to children and families.